wprabhakar/assignment/README.md

 - Products ( Shown only if the user is logged in )
 - Logout ( Shown only if the user is logged in )

-Home ( Static Information )
-Get the list of Products from backend and display it in a table.

-Screen layout something like - https://www.codeproject.com/KB/scripting/1248738/product-list-1.png
+Home Page (  layout something like ) https://www.codeproject.com/KB/scripting/1248738/product-list-1.png
   - Ignore Search Products in the above Screen Layout
-  - List of Products will shown using JSON Schema Form
+  - List of Products from backend and display it in a table
-  - Clicking on the Product will show a screen to update the product using JSON Schema Form
+  - ( If logged in ) Clicking on the Product will show a screen to update the product using JSON Schema Form
-  - Clicking on Add Product functionality again use JSON Schema Form to capture production information
+  - ( If logged in ) Clicking on Add Product functionality again use JSON Schema Form to capture product information and will make an API call to save the product.
+  - ( If logged in ) allow multiple product selection to delete.

 Login will contain 2 Tabs ( eg. https://bootsnipp.com/snippets/M0a )
 - use JSON Schema Form ( https://www.npmjs.com/package/angular6-json-schema-form ) to render UI